Predicting Good Quantum Circuit Compilation Options: Conclusion

 \section{Conclusion}

 In this work, we proposed a methodology that allows \mbox{end-users} from domains different to quantum computing to realize their applications more easily on actual hardware.
 This is accomplished by shifting the tedious selection of good compilation options away from the end-user and embedding the necessary expert knowledge in a prediction framework that takes a quantum circuit as input and predicts the best combination of various qubit technologies, devices, compilers, and corresponding settings.
 Experimental evaluations show that, out of $30$ different combinations of compilation options, the most powerful classifier is capable of predicting the best combination of compilation options for more than three quarters of all unseen test circuits.
-For more than $90\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined.

-In addition to providing predictions in \mbox{real-time}, the underlying model provides insights on why certain decisions have been made and, by this, allowing \mbox{end-users} to build up expertise from the predicted results.
+For more than $95\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined---while the median compilation time is reduced by more than one order of magnitude compared to manually compiling for all possible combinations of compilation options and choosing the best result.
+In addition to the time savings, the underlying model provides insight on why certain decisions have been made---allowing \mbox{end-users} to build up expertise from the predicted results.
 Furthermore, the proposed methodology can easily be adapted and extended to future qubit technologies, devices, compilers, and compiler settings.
-The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}).
+The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}) as part of the Munich Quantum Toolkit (MQT).
 To the best of our knowledge, this work constitutes the first step towards using machine learning for quantum compilation---aiming for a similar success as achieved in classical compilation leading and, by that, simplifying and accelerating the adoption of quantum computing to solve problems from various application domains.